ariellubonja/ncar-zarr-code/README.md

 - Input must be [Xarray-compatible](https://docs.xarray.dev/en/stable/generated/xarray.Dataset.html)

-- The script currently does not implement custom Zarr encoding (`--zarr_encoding` flag).
-Please edit `main.py` to modify encoding parameters.
+- The script currently does not implement a custom Zarr encoding choice.
+It currently uses `Compression=None`.
+Please edit `dataset.py` to modify encoding parameters.

 - The script reads the Timestep from the input file name